 The FIRE Movement

 What is FIRE and how does it work?
-In the world of personal finance, FIRE stands for Financial Independence Retired Early, or some variation thereof.
+In the world of personal finance, FIRE stands for Financial Independence Retired Early, or some variation thereof and there is a growing movement behind this concept.

 But FIRE is so much more than budgeting, investments, or a math equation.
 FIRE is a way of life and a growing movement that is spreading across the globe and being embraced; not because people suddenly love budgeting and personal finance but because FIRE provides hope.